Zeolite

 In use for a long time

-How does zeolite adsorption work for humans?
+How does zeolite adsorption work in humans?

-The effect of Zeolite
+The effects of Zeolite

-Zeolite works through the binding (adsorption) of:
+Zeolite works by binding (adsorption) of:

 - Aluminium